big-unibo/dataplatform/doc/hdfs.md

 ### **Communication**

-Each service endpoints are defined and exposed through property files. *In Hadoop, each entity is also an HDFS client* which leverages property files to know where to find other services. _The resolution of which namenode is the active happens **client-side**.
-This means that if you want to add a container to the cluster and want to be able to interact with HDFS, not only should it have HDFS installed in it but it should contain  all the property files definint the the HA cluster's configuration._
+Each service endpoints are defined and exposed through property files. *In Hadoop, each entity is also an HDFS client* which leverages property files to know where to find other services. <u>The resolution of which namenode is the active happens **client-side**.
+This means that if you want to add a container to the cluster and want to be able to interact with HDFS, not only should it have HDFS installed in it but it should contain  all the property files definint the the HA cluster's configuration.</u>

 There are two ways of determining who is the active NameNode, and the preferred way can be specified inside hdfs-site.xml by specifying one of the two default methods: